-In the most recent quarter ended September 30, 2019, a net income was recorded largely due to a recognition of a gain on disposition of controlling interest and unrealized foreign exchange gains due to continued weakness in the US\$ against the DKK.
+In the most recent quarter ended December 31, 2020, a net income was recorded primarily from the Company's share of income from its equity accounted investments.
+For the quarter ended September 30, 2019, a net income was recorded largely due to a recognition of a gain on disposition of controlling interest and unrealized foreign exchange gains due to continued weakness in the US\$ against the DKK.

-Three months ended September 30, 2020 ("Q2 2021") compared with three months ended September 30, 2019 ("Q2 2020")
+Three months ended December 31, 2020 ("Q3 2021") compared with three months ended December 31, 2019 ("Q3 2020")